 Pour it into an oiled baking pan, even it out with a wooden spoon and let it cool down.
 When it is ready, cut it into 1 cm-wide sticks, no matter how long they are.

 Cut into slices and grill.
 This will be the “base” of the fish.

 And now, it is time to cook the carp:

 Clean and dry the carp.
 Put some garlic, the lemon slices and the parsley into its stomach, salt and pepper the fish and pour some oil on it.
 Wrap it in the baking paper.

 Cook in the oven at 180°.
 The cooking time depends on the weight of the fish (mine was about 20 minutes).

 To place it on the serving dish, put the carrots of Val di Gresta on sauce of balsamic vinegar of Acetaia of Tenno aged in oak barrels in a bowl.
 In your dish, bed the slice of fried polenta and the fillet of oven-cooked carp sprinkle with abundant extravirgin olive oil of organic lemon zest.
 Pair your dish with sticks of fried polenta of Molino Pellegrini.

-Anyway, if you do not like cooking but want to taste the carp and other food excellences, do not miss the occasion to visit Garda Trentino during the event Garda con Gusto – Gourmet Experience 2019 from 1st to 3rd November in Riva del Garda.
+Anyway, if you do not like cooking but want to taste the carp and other food excellences, do not miss the occasion to visit Garda Trentino during the event Garda con Gusto – Gourmet Experience in Riva del Garda.
 What’s that?
 Much more than a festival of gusto!
 It is the celebration of the local producers and the occasion to attend the celebrity chefs’ and multi-awarded chefs’ show-cooking!
 Elegance, wholesomeness and traditional cuisine will be the protagonists of such an event, celebrated with pride and passion.